Projective orthogonal group: Homotopy groups

-Homology groups

 Bundles

 Just as the orthogonal group is the structure group of vector bundles, the projective orthogonal group is the structure group of projective bundles, and the corresponding classifying space is denoted BPO.

 Generalizations

 As with the orthogonal group, the projective orthogonal group can be generalized in two main ways: changing the field or changing the quadratic form.
 Other than the real numbers, primary interest is in complex numbers or finite fields, while (over the reals) quadratic forms can also be indefinite forms, and are denoted PO(p,q) by their signature.

 The complex projective orthogonal group, PO(n,C) should not be confused with the projective unitary group, PU(n): PO preserves a symmetric form, while PU preserves a hermitian form – PU is the symmetries of complex projective space (preserving the Fubini–Study metric).

 In fields of characteristic 2 there are added complications: quadratic forms and symmetric bilinear forms are no longer equivalent, I = −I, and the determinant needs to be replaced by the Dickson invariant.